nocobase/docs/docs/en-US/welcome/release/v0200-changelog/index.md

 ### Adjustment to Drag-and-Drop Sorting

 Added a "Sort" type field.
-Sorting fields are no longer automatically generated when creating tables and need to be manually created.
+Sorting fields are no longer automatically generated when creating collections and need to be manually created.

 ![](./image-4.png)